 Germs can get into your lungs and cause an infection.
 An infection in your lungs can create more mucus and make it harder to breathe.
 An infection can also create swelling in your airways and prevent air from getting in.
 You can decrease your risk for infection by doing the following:

 - Wash your hands often with soap and water.
 Carry germ-killing gel with you.
 You can use the gel to clean your hands when soap and water are not available.

 - Do not touch your eyes, nose, or mouth unless you have washed your hands first.

 - Always cover your mouth when you cough.
 Cough into a tissue or your shirtsleeve so you do not spread germs from your hands.

 - Try to avoid people who have a cold or the flu.
 If you are sick, stay away from others as much as possible.

 Nicotine and other substances can cause lung irritation or damage and make it harder for you to breathe.
-Do not use e-cigarettes or smokeless tobacco without first talking to your healthcare provider.
+Do not use e-cigarettes or smokeless tobacco.
 They still contain nicotine.
 Ask your healthcare provider for information if you currently smoke and need help to quit.
 For support and more information:

 Phone: 1- 800 - 784-8669

 Web Address: www.smokefree.gov

 Use pursed-lip breathing any time you feel short of breath: